DRAFT - Stop Sucking at Async and Threading

 1 Important Concepts

 As I mentioned before, mastering these techniques requires changing how we think about computing.
 In this chapter, we will walk through a brief (but necessary) history of how CPUs and software have developed, as well as some concepts that have helped me personally.
-Building a solid foundation is the most important part of learning, so do not skip over this chapter.
+Building a solid foundation is the most important part of learning something new, so do not skip over this chapter or assume you already know things.

 1.1 Hello, World!

 Let's start at the very beginning.
 Imagine a simple hello world program.
-There is an entry point (either a main function or the start of your file), then the code that prints "Hello, World!", and then your program calls whatever exit function exists in the language you're using.
-Pretty much every modern programming language automatically calls this exit function when there is no more code to execute, so we don't have to do this step manually.
+There is an entry point (either a main function or just the start of your file), then the code that prints "Hello, World!", and then your program calls some kind of exit function to exit the program.
+The last exit step is usually done for us these days, but if you ever program in assembly or use _start in C you'll learn that you have to do this to properly exit to program.

 That's pretty much it.
 Execution starts at the program's entry point, then works its way down the file line by line until it runs out of code or is told to exit.
 This is how normal synchronous code works.
 It's easy, predictable, and behaves exactly the same way every time.
 But to understand why software normally works this way, we need to take a look at the hardware.